High Pitch Jigging

 - Works better under the influence of currents and swells.

 - Requires far more of your energy.

 High pitch requires a little different setting from slow pitch.

-- Don’t put on the rear hooks as they get tangled up with leader.
+- Don’t put on the tail hooks as they get tangled with leader.